bowen-gao/ProFSA/README.md

 ## Training

-In the container, just run:
+In the container, train a model by run:

 ```bash
 zsh scripts/train/train_base.sh